In Virginia, anglers have several choices of bait, tackle, and equipment for catching flounder.

 Flounder frequently bite off the back half of silversides, which frustrates many novice anglers.
 This problem can be lessened by keeping a loose drag and paying out line when a bite is detected.

-Spearing have gained popularity in recent years as flounder bait.
+Spearing are sometimes used for catching flounder.
 These fish are not found locally, but catch fish when fished correctly.
 Spearing are long and slender, resembling a small eel.

 Croaker can be an excellent flounder bait.
 In the Chesapeake, large bait strips are made from croaker fillets and fished on a long, single hook leader.
 Like spot, croaker can be fished live, although it is usually harder to find small individuals.